a-karma/Bogor_Workshop/DAY_3/Session3.md

 - the y-axis is specified as the third column which are the values for PC2
 - the points will be coloured by the region factor - this is important so we can see if there are any distinctive clusters
 - size determines the size of the point

+ggplot2 is a powerful data visualization library for the R programming language see here for more detials on ggplot2: https://r-statistics.co/Complete-Ggplot2-Tutorial-Part1-With-R-Code.html

 Lets make this an object called `pca_plot`